ozcangul/aspnet-docs/aspnet/data/ef-mvc/intro.rst

 Press CTRL+F5 to run the project or choose **Debug > Start Without Debugging** from the menu.

 Click the Students tab to see the test data that the ``DbInitializer.Initialize`` method inserted.
-Depending on how narrow your browser window is, you'll see the ``Student`` tab link in the top address bar or you'll have to click the navigation icon in the upper right corner to see the link.
+Depending on how narrow your browser window is, you'll see the ``Student`` tab link at the top of the page or you'll have to click the navigation icon in the upper right corner to see the link.

 .. image:: intro/_static/home-page-narrow.png
    :alt: Contoso University home page narrow